 You don’t have to be a hardcore Greenie to appreciate the allure of a wedding in the midst of rolling meadows, botanical gardens or forested hillsides.
 You can double your venue’s green quotient by selecting a site managed by a non-profit organization that protects the land, such as the Santa Monica Nature Conservancy’s Upper Las Virgenes Canyon Open Space Preserve.
 Then there are the culturally enriching venues—historical societies, art galleries and museums—that are among the most interesting around.
 Wine and dine surrounded by exotic treasures from the Orient paintings at the Asian Art Museum in San Francisco, or sip champagne while taking in the 19th century artifacts at the Los Altos History Museum, and you’re supporting community arts and education efforts.

 Wherever you wed, opt for a florist that uses locally grown flowers.
 (Imported flowers often come from pesticide-laden farms, endangering the workers and the land.)
-An alternative is to order from organicbouquet.com, the San Francisco-based company that sponsors eco-friendly growers in other parts of the world.
-(And did you know that organic flowers are longer-lasting?)
+An alternative is to order from Farmgirl Flowers, a San Francisco-based company that designs each bouquet by hand, sources flowers from farms that live up to their high ethical standards, and helps to create good jobs.
+(And they ship nationwide.)
 When designing your arrangements, best to pick out flowers that are in season at the time of your event.
-For centerpieces, consider potted blooms or plants instead of cut flowers, or create an intriguing arrangement with candles, mirrors or crafts.
+For centerpieces, consider potted blooms or plants that you can re-plant instead of cut flowers, or create an intriguing arrangement with candles, mirrors or crafts.
 Remember, less is more, especially in outdoor locations where the native flora and fauna provide natural adornment.

 Eat, Drink and Be Healthy